-Contact: Deepak Bansal (dbansal@microsoft.com), Stuart Bailey (sbailey@infoblox.com), Thomas Dietz (Thomas.Dietz@neclab.eu), Anees A Shaikh (aashaikh@us.ibm.com)
+Contact: Deepak Bansal (dbansal@microsoft.com), Stuart Bailey (sbailey@infoblox.com), Thomas Dietz (Thomas.Dietz@neclab.eu), Anees Shaikh (aashaikh@us.ibm.com)

 Copyright © 2013 Open Networking Foundation

 Disclaimer

 THIS SPECIFICATION IS PROVIDED "AS IS" WITH NO WARRANTIES WHATSOEVER, INCLUDING ANY WARRANTY OF MERCHANTABILITY, NONINFRINGEMENT, FITNESS FOR ANY PARTICULAR PURPOSE, OR ANY WARRANTY OTHERWISE ARISING OUT OF ANY PROPOSAL, SPECIFICATION OR SAMPLE.
 Without limitation, ONF disclaims all liability, including liability for infringement of any proprietary rights, relating to use of information in this specification and to the implementation of this specification, and ONF disclaims all liability for cost of procurement of substitute goods or services, lost profits, loss of use, loss of data or any incidental, consequential, direct, indirect, or special damages, whether under contract, tort, warranty or otherwise, arising in any way out of use or reliance upon this specification or any information herein.